by Adam Brown BScPT MClScPT FCAMPT

 updated July 26, 2021

-Long COVID (Long Haulers) is quickly becoming the next major health crisis that the international medical community will face.
-A recent study from the United Kingdom identified 200 different symptoms that long COVID patients were experiencing.
+Long COVID is quickly becoming the next major health crisis that the international medical community will face.
+A recent study from the United Kingdom identified 200 different symptoms that long hauler were experiencing.
 These symptoms spanned 10 of the body’s organ systems showing how widely this virus can impact humans.

 One of the most reported symptoms is called brain fog.

 What is Brain Fog?

 Brain fog can take several different forms and each patient’s description and experience is unique.
 It involves an alteration in the person’s capacity for cognition or in lay terms, difficulty with concentration, attention and thinking tasks.
 Environments with complex stimuli such as a moving car, or watching a fast moving action film can be very difficult to process and may make symptoms worse.